LudwigvonWu/CafiineServer/README.md

 Besides supporting the classic method of a raw file structure directly stored in title ID directories under the root directory (like the original Cafiine server does), this server additionally supports so called game data packs.
 These are a containers of a custom file format (*.csgp), imaginable like a ZIP file, storing files and folders inside of them.
 Other than being a file, they are handled like the classic title ID folders, put into the Cafiine root / data folder.

 They have the following advantages:
 - They encrypt files and file names, thus making it harder for curious sneaky eyes to look into the mods.
-This does *not* mean that the mods are undecryptable; in fact, encryption is very simple and easily reversable.
+This does *not* mean that the mods are undecryptable; in fact, the encryption is very simple and easily reversable.
 It should be seen as a "script kiddie" filter.
 - The whole container stores a hash checked at load time to prevent nooby tampers.
 - They can be time-bombed to not work outside of a set time period.
 When a player tries to use a game pack outside its intended time period, no data will be sent back to Cafiine.
 This mostly crashes the Wii U, so make sure to tell players at which time the package can be used.
 Again, this is *not* safe, hence the source is public and the code handling the time can simply be removed.
 - They can be shared and managed as just one file without the need to pack / unpack them.